2v0v0v0/TheFoodieNetwork/README.md

 ## Overview
 ### Description
 Social club for foodies of all experience levels.
 To connect and explore new taste across the nation.
+You write reviews for yourself and your friends.

 ### App Evaluation
 [Evaluation of your app across the following attributes]